Tobbs101/credrails-task/README.md

 - **Dashboard View:** A dedicated section for authenticated users.
 - **File Upload Page:** Functionality for users to upload files.
 - **File Details Page:** A view to display information about individual uploaded files.

+## How to Run the Project

+Follow these steps to run the CredRails frontend assessment project locally:

+1.  **Clone the Repository:** If you haven't already, clone the project repository to your local machine using Git:

+    ```bash
+    git clone <repository_url>
+    ```

+2.  **Install Dependencies:** Navigate to the project directory in your terminal and install the required dependencies using Yarn:

+    ```bash
+    yarn install
+    ```

+3.  **Start the Development Server:** Once the dependencies are installed, you can start the Vite development server by running the following command:

+    ```bash
+    yarn dev
+    ```

+4.  **Open in Your Browser:** Open your web browser and navigate to the address provided in the terminal (usually `http://localhost:5173/`).
+You should now see the CredRails frontend assessment application running in your browser.